tanmayaeron/RISC-V_Simulator/README.txt

 1. Write the code you wish to run in the editor window.
 You may copy it from any other location as well.
 2. You may save the file using save button.
 3. Set the required knobs according to the documentation
+4. Set the details of cache in the control box.
-4. To run the file, press compile button.
+5. To run the file, press compile button.
 Once the code completes execution, a tick sign will be visible on the button.
-5. In case you run the pipelined version the datapath can visualised using the "datapath" and "info" tab
+6. In case you run the pipelined version the datapath can visualised using the "datapath" and "info" tab
+7. You can get the info about data cache and instruction cache from respective tabs.
-6. Look for the generated files
+8. Look for the generated files

 Contributors:
 * Aditya Agarwal - 2019CSB1064